SimonLaub/NLP_JobTrend/README.md

 in this folder in connection with a workshop/tutorial.
 And I have talked about the Titanic problem too many times by now, and needed a similar, but different, case to talk about here.

-Code that uses transformer models will be added continously to the folder.
+More transformer based code will be added as the project JobTrend progresses.

 Simon Laub.
 Email: sila